List of Home and Away characters introduced in 2018: Karen Thompson

 Karen returns to the Bay and befriends Ben Astoni (Rohan Nichol) at the caravan park, while she waits for Dean.
 She tells her son that she has been discharged from the hospital and plans to stay with him.
 Over dinner, Dean tells Karen that he knows his father is Rick Booth (Mark Lee) and that he tracked him down.
 Karen explains that they had a drunken one-night stand and he rejected her when he learned of her pregnancy, as his wife was also pregnant.
-Colby's sister Bella Nixon (Courtney Miller) reveals Dean is in a relationship with Ziggy Astoni (Sophie Dillman), and Karen questions Dean as to why he is keeping secrets from her.
+Colby's sister Bella Nixon (Courtney Miller) reveals Dean is in a relationship with Ziggy Astoni (Dillman), and Karen questions Dean as to why he is keeping secrets from her.
 Karen soon meets Ziggy and learns Ben is her father.
 She and Dean are invited to dinner at The Farmhouse, where she upsets Maggie Astoni (Kestie Morassi) when she asks why Ben is not living at home.
 Karen attempts to find a job and asks at the Diner and then Salt, where she meets the new owner Mackenzie Booth (Emily Weir).
 Dean reveals that she is Rick's daughter and his half-sister.
 Karen realises Dean has been lying to her and tries to leave town, but Mackenzie finds her and explains that Rick abandoned her and her mother too.
 She tried to get revenge on Rick and she and Karen bond.
 Karen returns to Salt with Mackenzie, where she realises that Dean did not think that she could handle the truth and they make up.
 Mackenzie gives Karen a waitressing job at Salt, but Karen struggles with the ordering system.
 While serving a large table, Karen accidentally bumps into John Palmer, starting an argument.
 She pours a drink over his head and then faints, which Dean thinks she is faking, but it turns out to be a side effect of her medication.
 She and Dean make up and Karen gets a job in nearby Reefton Lakes.